ena-infrastructure/specifications/ena-oauth2-profile.md

 An authorization server compliant with this profile MUST issue JWT access tokens according to the requirements specified in Sections 2.1 and 2.2 of \[[RFC9068](#rfc9068)\] with the following additions and clarifications:

+- The JWT MUST be signed and the authorization server MUST use a signature algorithm known to be supported by the intended audience(s).
+If no information about the audience's signature preferences exists, a signature algorithm marked as required to support in [Section 8.2, Cryptographic Algorithms](#cryptographic-algorithms) MUST be used.

+  - It is RECOMMENDED that the authorization server include the `kid` parameter, uniquely identifying the signature key, in the JWT header.
+An authorization server that has more than one registered key (see [Section 3.1.1.3, JSON Web Key Set](#as-json-web-key-set)) MUST include a `kid` parameter.

+- A JWT access token containing sensitive information MAY be encrypted according to \[[RFC7516](#rfc7516)\].
+If the access token has multiple audiences, its contents MUST be encrypted for each recipient using the JWE JSON Serialization format, as specified in Section 7.2 of \[[RFC7516](#rfc7516)\].

 - The `iss` claim MUST be assigned the value of the authorization server entity identifier as defined in [Section 3.1.1.1](#issuer-the-authorization-server-entity-identifier).

 - The `aud` (audience) claim MUST be present and follow the requirements specified in [Section 6.1.1](#the-audience-claim) below.